zekarias-tilahun/SelfGNN/README.md

 `--epochs:` or `-e:`
 The number of epochs.
 Default is 1000.

+`--cache-step:` or `-cs:`
+The step size for caching the model.
+That is, every `--cache-step` the model will be persisted.
+Default is 100.

 `--init-parts:` or `-ip:`
 The number of initial partitions, for using the improved version using Clustering.
 Default is 1.